d2l-ai/d2l-en/chapter_introduction/intro.md

 Hence, the loss $L$ incurred by eating the mushroom is $L(a=\mathrm{eat}| x) = 0.2 * \infty + 0.8 * 0 = \infty$, whereas the cost of discarding it is $L(a=\mathrm{discard}| x) = 0.2 * 0 + 0.8 * 1 = 0.8$.

-Our caution was justified: as any mycologist would tell us, the above actually *is* a death cap.
+Our caution was justified: as any mycologist would tell us, the above mushroom actually *is* a death cap.
 Classification can get much more complicated than just binary, multiclass, of even multi-label classification.
 For instance, there are some variants of classification for addressing hierarchies.
 Hierarchies assume that there exist some relationships among the many classes.